 Why mention this?
 Well, Gibson’s Lethal Weapon franchise was directed by Richard Donner.
 And guess who directed the original Nightmare at 20,000 Feet?
 You’ve guessed it, Donner.

 His most famous role is out of this world

-This year marks the 25th anniversary of the fondly-remembered sitcom 3rd Rock From The Sun.
+2021 marked the 25th anniversary of the fondly-remembered sitcom 3rd Rock From The Sun.
 Lithgow starred as Dick Solomon, a university Professor who was in fact an alien being.
 He and his crew tried to blend in with human society.
 The cast included a young Joseph Gordon-Levitt.

 It became Lithgow’s most popular role.
 He starred on the show between 1996 – 2001 and is reportedly open to a revival.